Herman Ottó Gimnázium: Events and Activities

 The school annually organizes student mock government elections where students mock school leadership and run for presidency of the school.
 In 2019, Dwayne Johnson endorsed a group of students in their race to win the school's annual mock student government elections.

-The school is famous for releasing music videos for various occasions (e.g. celebrating holidays and graduating classes) on YouTube that are performed by students.
+The school is famous for releasing music videos for various occasions on YouTube that are performed either by the faculty or students, e.g. celebrating holidays and graduating classes as well as support or protest against current political events.